mathetian/EventServer/README.md

 The benchmark is very simple: first a number of socket pairs is created, then event watchers for those pairs are installed and then a (smaller) number of "active clients" send and receive data on a subset of those sockets.

-The benchmark program used was test/bench_library.c, taken from the libevent distribution, modified to using the api provided by SealedServer.
+The benchmark program used was test/bench_library.c, taken from the libevent distribution, modified to using the api provided by EventServer.

 ```
-SealedServer:   version 1.0
+EventServer:   version 1.0
 Date        :   Sunday April 13 16:14:09 2014
 CPU         :   4 * Intel(R) Core(TM) i5-3317U CPU @ 1.70GHz
 CPUCache    :   3072 KB